emicklei/melrose/known_issues.md

 - loop cannot have channel
 - onbar can only have one sequenceable
 - cannot use variable for indices in joinmap (or any map)
+- group cannot have multiple sequences
+- .2a is not the same as 2.a